The goal of this project was to start taking on clients and this was achieved. Two new clients were taken on during this period.

 - Project creation

-- Began project with my brother who is a currency trader
+- Began first project with a currency trader

 - Created initial interview process and conducted first interview